kosl/ihipp-examples/docs/week5.md

 As before, we use 1 block (work-group) with 1024 threads (work-items) for sum reduction since the global item size is equal to the local item size of 1024.

-## 5.22 Exer.: Profiling of the Riemann sum codes with two GPU kernels
+### Exercise: Profiling of the Riemann sum codes with two GPU kernels

 In this exercise you will execute the CUDA and OpenCL Riemann sum codes with two GPU kernels and compare their performance to CPU, OpenMP codes and codes with one GPU kernel.
 You will also do profiling of the codes to see if we have gotten rid of the bottlenecks.